Parent/Student Handbook 2018-2019

 - The school grounds are to be treated kindly.
 Awareness and respect for the classrooms, flowers, trees, paths, and water help all of us to live in harmony with the environment.

 The Montessori curriculum is rich and varied; it involves music, art and hands-on exploration of the natural world.
 During the school day there are many opportunities for your child to be involved in enriching activities.

 In addition to the classroom, we offer fall, winter and spring lessons by trained professionals in areas such as art for all ages, pre-school music, elementary chess & foreign language.
-The cost for these activities ranges from $12-$25 per session, depending on the activity.
+The cost of these is included in PreSchool Extended Hours.
+For Kindergarten and Elementary students, the cost for these activities ranges from $12-$25 per session, depending on the activity.
 Musical instrument lessons are also offered for older children, and are billed quarterly for the number of sessions held.